tcreight/rustwar/README.md

-# rustwar
+# warpython
-A cardgame simulator so I can learn to do a simple rust.
+A cardgame simulator so I can learn to do a simple python.